adey/bangali/README.md

 <p style="padding-top: 35px">While ST has a concept of rooms it is essentially a grouping mechanism which does not enable automation.
 In contrast rooms occupancy considers the room as a meta device and automates common tasks associated with a “room” physical or virtual. <strong>What makes it really useful is not just the room's occupancy state but the ability to manage automation for rooms in a set of rules for the room based on the occupancy state of the room and data from various sensors.</strong> When creating a room device through the smartapp you are able to create these rules for the rooms making your rooms really smart.</p>

-<p><i>You can continue reading here for the summarized version or read the more detailed version on Github which also describes the settings:</i></p>
+<p><i>You can continue reading here for the summarized version or read the more detailed and always the latest version on Github which also describes the individual settings:</i></p>
 <p><a href="https://github.com/adey/bangali/blob/master/README.md">Rooms Manager and Rooms Occupancy readme on Github</a></p>

 <p>What these rules enable is many common tasks around rooms which most users go through automating at some point.
 Usually through setting up a few rules or creating a few pistons.
 I have been there and done that myself.
 While those work to a degree, it does not enable the kind of comprehensive automation that should be possible for devices in a room based on sensor inputs.
 This smartapp makes that possible.</p>

 <p>If there is one principle that these apps are built on, it is - that your home automation should work in the background in a repeatable and predictable manner without requiring periodic human intervention.
 In short - your automation should work for you and not the other way around. <i>But even more importantly perhaps, this app gets you the kind of WAF for your home automation that you have always dreamed about.</i> 🙂</p>

+<p><i>You can continue reading here for the summarized version or read the more detailed and always the latest version on Github which also describes the individual settings:</i></p>
+<p><a href="https://github.com/adey/bangali/blob/master/README.md">Rooms Manager and Rooms Occupancy readme on Github</a></p>

 <p>Additionally, these room occupancy devices also have attributes, capabilities and commands which are useable in webCoRE or other smartapps like Smart Lighting in ST or Rule Machine in Hubitat.
 There is a range of other automations that webCoRE makes possible that could not otherwise be done without writing a custom smartapp for it.
 I use webCoRE for that and am I big fan of Adrian.
 So checkout webCoRE as well if you don't already use it.</p>